tiagohm/MarkdownView/app/src/main/assets/markdown1.md

 # Paragraphs

-A paragraph is consecutive lines of text with one or more blank lines between them. { .text-right }
+A paragraph is consecutive lines of text with one or more blank lines between them. { .text-right .green }

-For a line break, add either a backslash \ or two blank spaces at the end of the line. { .text-left }
+For a line break, add either a backslash \ or two blank spaces at the end of the line. { .text-left .blue }

-This is the first paragraph. { .text-center }
+This is the first paragraph. { .text-center .orange }

-This is the second paragraph. { .text-justify }
+This is the second paragraph. { .text-justify .purple }

 This is a\
 line break.